Peripona/savedo-test/README.md

 **Note: to create a react component. first you should change directory to src/components!**

-Running this would create a component directory with the name passed and add 3 files same as the component name in that directory, for ex.
+Running this would create a component directory with the name passed as argument and add 3 files same as the component name

+In that directory, for ex.
 `cd src/components`
 `npm run scaffold App`
 would create App folder and add 3 files,

 App.js (with default react component), App.css, App.spec.js (with default snapshot test)

+### 'npm run lint'

+Added linting and prettier to the project for consistency of code and js coding conventions

+Running this script would throw errors in js like extra spaces and trailing commas etc.

+To fix mistakes use `npm run lint -- --fix` this would fix most of common mistakes

 ## Learn More